sahat/jsrecipes/posts/backend/intermediate/who-is-online-with-socketio.md

 ![](images/backend/intermediate/who-is-online-with-socketio-1.png)

-For this example I will assume you are using Expres web framework.
+For this example I will assume you are using Express web framework.
 Add the following code somewhere in your app, after `var app = express()`.

 **Server**